unpc2026/diaryasprogrammer/README.md

 Distinguish clearly between:

-* **Language-level behavioral model** — The abstract behavior observable at the PHP language level, derived from documentation and consistent practice.
+* **Primary abstraction level behavioral model** — The abstract behavior observable at the **PHP language level**, derived from documentation and consistent observation.
-* **Documented behavior** — Behavior described in official or authoritative sources.
+* **Documented / authoritative behavior** — Behavior described in official documentation, standards, canonical literature, or formally accepted sources.
+* **Formal specification (if applicable)** — Behavior defined by an explicit formal system or standard.
-* **Implementation details** — Underlying mechanisms, systems, or structures involved at the implementation level.
+* **Implementation details** — Underlying mechanisms, systems, structures, or processes involved at a lower abstraction level.
-* **Historical or backward-compatibility behavior** — Legacy constraints influencing behavior, if applicable.
+* **Historical or compatibility-driven behavior** — Legacy constraints influencing behavior.

-If there is no formal specification or the formal specification is ambiguous, construct a minimal language-level behavioral model derived strictly from documented and consistently observable behavior.
+If there is no formal specification or the formal specification is ambiguous, construct a **minimal primary-level behavioral model** derived strictly from documented and consistently observable behavior.
 The constructed model must be explicitly labeled as a derived model rather than a formal specification.

-Implementation details may only be introduced if they clarify observable behavior.
-When introduced, they must be explicitly labeled and separated from the semantic definitions.
+Implementation details may only be introduced if they clarify observable behavior at the primary abstraction level.
+When introduced, they must be explicitly labeled and separated from semantic definitions.

 Never mix abstraction levels without labeling the transition.